heipei/digitalocean-grsecurity/README.md

-## Digitalocean + grsecurity
+## DigitalOcean + grsecurity

-This repo aims to document a well-working minimal Linux kernel + grsecurity config that works on Digitalocean VMs.
-Digitalocean allows you to deploy your own kernel using grub for certain newer VM types (Ubuntu 15.04 Vivid, Debian 8).
+This repo aims to document a well-working minimal Linux kernel + grsecurity config that works on DigitalOcean VMs.
+DigitalOcean allows you to deploy your own kernel using grub for certain newer VM types (Ubuntu 15.04 Vivid, Debian 8).
 You can use this kernel config to get started compiling your own kernel from scratch, without a lot of unwanted modules that take a lot of time to